dentonescu/cv-samples/pkixwebadm/NOTES.md

 Iterate as needed, but aim to finish each slice as a demonstrable feature before moving on.

 ## Implementation Timeline
 - **2025-11-02: Repository bootstrap** — Initial commit framed the certificate inventory concept and seeded pipeline configuration.
 Follow-up changes added SAST/secret detection templates and captured early planning notes.
-Application code is still forthcoming, so the current focus remains on solidifying the architecture plan before scaffolding.
+- **2025-11-06 – present: HTTP foundation build-out** — Added the settings loader, FastAPI app factory, CLI `serve` command (with `--help-all`), and the first Jinja templates.
+Error handling now falls back to a static HTML page when templating is unavailable.

 ## Testing & QA
 - Introduce pytest early (during scaffold) with a TestClient fixture for FastAPI integration tests.